Abstract

 What data do the features in this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

 No detail about another origin’s state is exposed.
 As the association between a resource and its ACL resource is at the discretion of the resource server, they can be on different origins (URI Origin).
-Similarly, when a server participates in the CORS protocol [FETCH], HTTP requests from different origins my be allowed.
+Similarly, when a server participates in the CORS protocol [FETCH], HTTP requests from different origins may be allowed.
 This feature does not add any new attack surface above and beyond normal CORS requests, so no extra mitigation is deemed necessary.

 Do features in this specification enable new script execution/loading mechanisms?